tradingstrategy-ai/docs/source/glossary.rst

     App Chain

-        An App Chain, also known as  Application-Specific Blockchains, is a blockchain that is exclusively designed to operate one specific application.
+        An App Chain, also known as an application-specific blockchain, is a blockchain that is exclusively designed to operate one specific application.

         App Chain eliminates competition for resources away from everyone else using the chain, allowing for greater scalability and flexibility